NikPryvalov/DevOps_online_Kharkiv_2022Q1Q2/m3/task3.2/README.md

 ![screen5](https://github.com/NikPryvalov/DevOps_online_Kharkiv_2022Q1Q2/blob/main/m3/task3.2/screen/screen5.png)
 ### Changed subnet mask on servers to 255.255.255.192 and Checked the connection between the servers using the ping command and the route of the packet using tracert again.
 ![screen6](https://github.com/NikPryvalov/DevOps_online_Kharkiv_2022Q1Q2/blob/main/m3/task3.2/screen/screen6.png)
-#### And now ping and traceroute success on 2.21.83.1 (default gateway), but unsuccessful on endpoint devices.
+- And now ping and traceroute success on 2.21.83.1 (default gateway), but unsuccessful on endpoint devices.
 This explain because network with mask /26 include only 62 hosts.
 Our servers with addresses 100 and 150 - out of limits, of the network.
 ![screen7](https://github.com/NikPryvalov/DevOps_online_Kharkiv_2022Q1Q2/blob/main/m3/task3.2/screen/screen7.png)
-### As we can see Ping and Traceroute do not working, because of not configured trunk port and because of devices used defoult VLAN1.
+- As we can see Ping and Traceroute do not working, because of not configured trunk port and because of devices used defoult VLAN1.
+### Changed port FE0/1 state to trunk on a switch Data Center, maked virtual interfaces on router ISP3, set new ip addresses, corresponding servers subnets and addresses.